 Eugene Paul-Emeralds (Art dealer / collector) Judge's Personal Favourite Work review- Premier Art Award London 2019 (31.10.2019)

-I have chosen artwork of Stefania Pinsones 'Isolationism' as my personal favorite because this artist like a lot of the other artists in today's event has shown great skill, great vision, precision and a great deal of patience to execute such a masterpiece.
-When i say great skill I mean in a wide range of disciplines.
-Drawing, architectural, technical, graphic skills, mathematical precision and accuracy in conveying.
+I have chosen artwork of Stefania Pinsones 'Isolationism' as my personal favorite because this artist has shown great skill, great vision, precision and a great deal of patience to execute such a masterpiece.
+When i say great skill I mean in a wide range of disciplines: drawing, architectural, technical, graphic skills, mathematical precision and accuracy in conveying.

 From my research.